-Using the best values of the thermal energy and turbulent velocity associated with the ionized iron (i.e. kT$_{\rm th_{Fe}} \simeq 7.1$ keV and v$_{\rm {bulk}_{Fe}} \simeq 690$ km s$^{-1}$, respectively), obtained above (we find the thermal energy as function of the velocity $v_{\rm D}$ for the \ion{Ne}{x} absorption line that is shown in Fig. \ref{fig:theor} (blue curve).
-We expect that if the \ion{Ne}{x} absorption line is produced in the same region or in an outer region with respect to the region where the ionized iron lines are formed, then the thermal energy of the absorber should be equal or lower than 7.1 keV.
-We find that the \ion{Ne}{x} absorption line could be produced in an absorber with a thermal temperature between 4.5 and 7.1 keV, corresponding to a value of $v_{\rm D}$ of 590 and 738 km s$^{-1}$ respectively.
-Using the eq. \ref{eq:r}, we find that the \ion{Ne}{x} absorption line forms between $r = (1.9 \pm 0.7) \times 10^9$ cm and $r = (3.0 \pm 1.1) \times 10^9$ cm.
-Using the eqs. \ref{eq:yama}, \ref{eq:v} and \ref{eq:vth}, we find that the kinetic energy is between 25.6 and 40 keV.
-Furthermore, the spanning range of distances $r$ is compatible with the thickness of the absorber $\Delta r = (1.7_{-0.8}^{+0.7}) \times 10^9$ cm estimated for the ionized iron lines, this suggests that the ionized iron lines and the \ion{Ne}{x} absorption line could be produced in the same region of the absorber.
+Using the best values of the thermal energy and turbulent velocity associated with the ionized iron (i.e., kT$_{\rm th_{Fe}} \simeq 7.1$ keV and v$_{\rm {bulk}_{Fe}} \simeq 690$ km s$^{-1}$, respectively), we find the thermal energy as a function of the velocity $v_{\rm D}$ for the \ion{Ne}{x} absorption line that is shown in Fig. \ref{fig:theor}.
+We expect that if the \ion{Ne}{x} absorption line is produced in an outer region with respect to the region where the ionized iron lines are formed, then the thermal energy of the absorber should be lower than 7.1 keV.
+We find that the \ion{Ne}{x} absorption line could be produced in an absorber with a thermal temperature between 4.5 and 7.1 keV, corresponding to a value of $v_{\rm D}$ of 590 and 738 km s$^{-1}$, respectively.
+Using the equations reported above, we find that the \ion{Ne}{x} absorption line forms between $r = (1.9 \pm 0.7) \times 10^9$ cm and $r = (3.0 \pm 1.1) \times 10^9$ cm, respectively, and the kinetic energy is between 25.6 and 40 keV.
+Furthermore, the spanning range of distances $r$ is compatible with the thickness of the absorber $\Delta r = (1.7_{-0.8}^{+0.7}) \times 10^9$ cm estimated for the ionized iron lines, suggesting that the ionized iron lines and the \ion{Ne}{x} absorption line could be produced in the same region of the absorber.